batoularafa/session1_tasks/README.md

-# session1_tasks
+# robotics software tasks
-the tasks for the 1st software session (robotics team)
+the tasks for the software sessions (robotics team)